Louis Dane

-Sir Louis William Dane GCIE CSI (21 March 1856 – 22 February 1946) was an administrator during the time of the British Raj.
+Sir Louis William Dane GCIE CSI (21 March 1856 – 22 February 1946) was an Anglo-Irish administrator during the time of the British Raj.

 Early life

 He was born on 21 March 1856 at Chichester, Sussex, the fifth son of Richard Martin Dane, an army staff surgeon, and Sophia Eliza, the daughter of Colonel Charles Griffiths who had served in the First Anglo-Afghan War.
 Richard Morris Dane, was his brother.
 He was educated at Dr Stackpole's school in Kingstown, Dublin and passed his examinations for the Indian Civil Service in 1874.
 He married Edith Norman on 3 March 1882.

 Civil service

 In 1876, he was posted to the Punjab as assistant commissioner in Dera Ghazi Khan.
 In 1879, he became private secretary to Sir Robert Egerton, Lieutenant-Governor of the Punjab.
 He became Foreign Secretary to the Government of India in 1903.
 In 1904, the Dane Mission, named for his leadership, was sent by the British to Afghanistan to negotiate the friendship agreement with the country's new Amir, Habibullah Khan.
 The mission resulted in a reinforcement of the agreements between the British and Abdur Rahman Khan, Habibullah's father and predecessor as Amir.
 Afghanistan was a key player in The Great Game, and Dane's mission confirmed Britain's control over Afghanistan's foreign policy, and therefore gave the British the upper hand over the Russians.

 In 1908, he was appointed Lieutenant-governor in the Punjab, a post from which he retired in 1913.